SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Concurrency.md

 This is like writing `try` when calling a throwing function, to mark the possible change to the program's flow if there's an error.
-Inside an asynchronous method, the flow of execution is suspended
+Inside an asynchronous method, the flow of execution can be suspended
 *only* when you call another asynchronous method --- suspension is never implicit or preemptive --- which means every possible suspension point is marked with `await`.